rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 * `txid`: the transaction ID of the anchor transaction.
 * `output_index`: the index of the output which is to fund the channel.
 * `amount`: the amount in satoshis of the `output_index` output of `txid`.
-* `commit_sig`: the signature for the receiver's initial commitment transaction.

 The receiver MAY fail the connection if `amount` is too low; the sender MUST offer an `amount` sufficient to cover the fees of both initial commitment transactions.
-The receiver MUST fail the connection if the `commit_sig` does not sign its initial commit transaction.

 The sender MUST NOT offer an `amount` in excess of 4294967 satoshis;
 the receiver MAY fail the connection if `amount` is greater than this